 At this stage, the program is no longer evolving, it’s operating by habit.

-Success becomes defined by consistency, not impact
+Success becomes defined by consistency instead of impact

 One subtle shift is how success gets framed internally.